noteed/git-notes/README.md

 $ nix-build site/ -A md.init
 ```

-To build all the notes:
+To build all the notes, these two commands are equivalent:

 ```
 $ nix-build site/ -A all
+$ nix-build -A site
 ```

 The generated Markdown files can be seen in the `generated/` directory.